 I could go a long time about other Mediterranean countries eating habits 🙂

 What is your first comment?
-They all take a long time to eat – an hour, an hour and half for lunch, late and long dinner.
+They all take a long time to eat – an hour and a half for lunch, late and long dinner.

-Mediterraneans eat a lot, often and take a long time to do so.
-We eat little compared to them, eat quick (how long is your lunch break?).
-For them, eating is a pleasure, for us it’s a duty.
+Mediterraneans eat a lot, often, and take a long time to do so.
+We eat little compared to them and eat quickly (how long is your lunch break?).
+For them, eating is a pleasure.
+For us, it’s a duty.

-If I look at what is called the best diet or the Mediterranean Diet, I’m a bit surprised by the diet low in red meat, sugar and saturated fat and high in produce, nuts and other healthful foods… Have you ever seen an Italian eating a Beef Braciole (Braciola) or a French eating a Daube?
+If I look at what is called the best diet or the Mediterranean Diet, I’m a bit surprised that the diet is low in red meat, sugar, and saturated fat and high in produce, nuts, and other healthful foods… Have you ever seen an Italian eating a Beef Braciole (Braciola) or a French eating a Daube?
 Not sure where the experts have seen the low red meat and low fat…

 The picture above is a Tunisian dish that calls for 100g (3.5oz) of animal fat for 4 people – Tunisian prefer to use sheep fat as it is more flavorful.